Content writing agency pricing seems expensive.

-An individual writer can produce ~1-4 pieces a week for you.
+A freelance content writer can produce 1 to 4 pieces of content a week for you.
 That’s good enough for some.
 But not for others.

-A content writing agency is able to bring a team of writers to scale to infinite heights.
+A content writing agency is able to bring an in-house team of writers to scale content creation to infinite heights.
 All while producing higher-quality work, more consistently, in the same style and tone.

 A few months ago, we had a new client start with five articles.
 When that went well, we bumped up to 15/month.
 Month three?
 50+ — all 2,500 words and up, with a dedicated team of three experienced writers and an editor.

 Working with freelancers, as an alternative, means you’re getting several different styles with several different tones.
-Getting them all to speak the same brand voice is a challenge.
+Getting them all to speak the same brand voice for website content writing is a challenge.

-❌ Cons: But only if they’re using in-house writers to control mark-up costs.
+Cons: They’ll be using in-house writers to mark-up costs.

-In-house writers typically receive better training and produce faster turnarounds, so the agency (should) have more time to review internally for quality before it gets to you.
+In-house writers typically receive better training and produce faster turnarounds, so the writing agency (should) have more time to review internally for content quality before it gets to you.